RCIITG/Raman-TheVisionBot/Emotion Detection/README.md

 2. Recognize Facial Expression using CNN model trained to give one of six expressions:
    Neutral, Happy, Angry, Sad, Surprise, Disgust

-Dataset used: fer2013 (from Kaggle)
+Dataset used: FER-2013 dataset (from Kaggle)